changyu2hao/Currency-Rate/README.md

 [Currency Converter](https://www.google.com/search?q=google+currency+converter&rlz=1C1CHBF_enCA839CA839&oq=google+currency+&aqs=chrome.0.0j69i57j0l6.4455j1j8&sourceid=chrome&ie=UTF-8)

 # What it does
-This tool will help to convert Canadian Dollars to another currency.
+This tool will help to convert Canadian Dollars to another currency.(Based on the Openexchangerates API)

 # How it works
 * Step1: Input the amount of Canadian Dollars you want to convert in the first input box.